sondernextdoor/Poseidon/README.md

 Process:

-- Hook a function in ntoskrnl
+- In our driver, we hook a function in ntoskrnl
-- Create a thread and call that function in user-mode, trapping the thread in kernel-space
-- Unhook in hooked function and enter a shared memory loop
-- Shared memory is manually implemented.
-Memory is allocated in the user-mode process and indexed via custom data structures
+- In usermode, we manually allocate memory and index it via custom data structures
+- We then create a thread in usermode and call the hooked functions corresponding usermode-accessible function
+- When the correct magic number is passed to the function, the driver will know it's us, and will then unhook and enter a shared memory loop, trapping our usermode thread in the kernel until we choose to break out of the loop

+As long as this is set up prior to any anti-cheat system being active on your system, you can communicate with the driver without being detected by the various security measures employed by invasive anti-cheat technologies such as BattlEye and EasyAntiCheat.
+No illicit threads, hooks or objects related to communication will be detected by their current methods.

 Limitations: